hackclub/hackclub/workshops/interactive_sketch/README.md

 ## Listening for mouse click

 Let's start by listening for when the user clicks their mouse on the canvas.
-With p5.js, this is as simple as:
+Under the `p.setup()` function, add:

 ```js
 p.mousePressed = function() {